b-4her/BeeMail/README.md

 ---

 ## Overview
-This project is a web-based application that enables users to communicate via emails.
-It is built using Flask, HTML, CSS, Jinja templates, and an SQL database.
+This project was developed as the final project for the CS50x course.
+It is a web-based application that allows users to send and receive emails.
+Built with Flask, HTML, CSS, Jinja templates, and a SQL database, the application integrates both front-end and back-end technologies to provide a seamless user experience.

 ### Goal
-The main goal of this project is to create a secure and efficient email communication platform while exploring advanced technical concepts like database management, hashing, and web development.
+The primary goal of this project was to apply the web development concepts and database skills I learned in CS50x by creating an integrated web application.

 ---